pasccom/SolarProd/README.md

 -------------------

 Here is the list of ideas I would like to implement
-- Nominal data
+- Nominal data.
-- Cursors (to obtain the accurate value of a data point)
-- Plant information
-- Plant events
+- Plant events.
+- Fixed scale plots.

 If you have any other feature you will be interested in, please let me know.
 I will be pleased to develop it if I think it is a must have.